Black Student Services

-Counseling Services offers a variety of specialized services to support the needs and experiences of our African-American and Black* students.
+Counseling Services offers a variety of specialized services to support the needs and experiences of our African American and Black* students.
+Below is the schedule for spring term 2026:

 Facilitators: Dr. Cecile Gadson and Dr. Aris Hall

-In collaboration with the BCC, this discussion space provides a space for Black students and staff to connect for a weekly discussion related to the strengths and challenges within the community.
-The discussion varies weekly with topics ranging from campus climate and activism to mental health as well as popular culture.
+In collaboration with the Lyllye Reynolds-Parker Black Cultural Center, this is a space for Black** students and staff to connect for a weekly discussion related to the strengths and challenges within the community.
+The discussion varies weekly with topics ranging from campus climate and activism to mental health and popular culture.
 We welcome Black students and staff for an open dialogue where they can be their radical and authentic selves.

 Black Care Corner

-Black Care Corner is a wellness project that was envisioned by our 2022–2023 SAB African American/Black student community liaison, Johana Amani.
-Black Care Corner was a collective creation between Johana and two Black psychologists, Dr. Cecile A. Gadson and Dr. Nikki Chery.
+Black Care Corner was a collective creation between 2022–2023 SAB African American/Black student community liaison, Johana Amani, and two Black psychologists, Dr. Cecile A. Gadson and a former therapist.
 This project provides culturally curated tools and materials that center wellness for Black students and help break down mental health barriers in the Black community.
-Black Care Corner is in partnership with Dr. Aris Hall and her team at the Lyllye Reynolds-Parker Black Cultural Center.
-Join us to participate in Wellness Wednesday and enjoy items from the Black Care Corner.
+Black Care Corner is in partnership with Dr. Aris Hall and the Lyllye Reynolds-Parker Black Cultural Center.

 Kuponya: Centering Black Healing